-The fourth part of the Resourcing Strategy is the Workforce Management Strategy (WMS).
+The third part of the Resourcing Strategy is the Workforce Management Strategy.

-Council's Workforce Management Strategy 2018-2028 was adopted by Council in June 2018.
-It provides a link between desired operational outcomes and strategic objectives and considers the associated workforce implications.
-This revised strategy, in addressing the workforce requirements for Council's Delivery Program, spans ten years to 2031 and considers potential resourcing and knowledge requirements.
+Council's Workforce Management Strategy provides a link between desired operational outcomes and strategic objectives and considers the associated workforce implications.
+The strategy, in addressing the workforce requirements for Council's Delivery Program, spans four years and considers potential resourcing and knowledge requirements.